Honour those Killed-In-Service, Injured or Wounded in Service

 TIMELINE:

 On 12 June 1996, two Black Hawk helicopters collided during a terrorism night-time exercise near Townsville, Queensland.
 The accident caused the death of 18 soldiers from 1 Squadron of the Special Air Service Regiment (SASR) and 5th Aviation Regiment combined.
 Following the accident, 14 personnel received varying awards for actions at the accident site, including several who were injured.
 However, in the absence of a formal process, no one received any form of recognition for being injured or killed-in-service.
 At the time, a then SASR Sergeant Major, Kerry Danes, was among those tasked by the SASR Commanding Officer to rebuild the 1 SAS Squadron.
-With the loss of his colleagues weighing on his mind and the belief that ultimate sacrifice should be recorded on the member’s medal set to conclude their record of service, Kerry Danes initiated a campaign to recognise ADF personnel killed, wounded or injured on war-like, non-war like and/or hazardous service.
+With the loss of his colleagues weighing on his mind and the belief that ultimate sacrifice should be recorded on the member’s medal set to conclude their record of service, Kerry Danes initiated a campaign to recognise ADF personnel killed-in-service on war-like, non-war like and/or hazardous service.
 That campaign evolved over the last 25 years to inspire over 200 submissions from Veteran Organisations.
-It became the catalyst for the 2021 Defence Honours and Awards Appeals Tribunal Inquiry.
+It became the catalyst a Defence Honours and Awards Appeals Tribunal Inquiry (Above).

 In 2006, the Defence Service Medal (DSM) was introduced and issued retrospectively (3 September 1945).